balmas/tei-digital-age/README.md

 * Use the Alpheios Treebank Editor to annotate the syntax.
   * http://repos1.alpheios.net/exist2/rest/db/xq/treebank-getlist.xq?doc=tlg1396.tlg001 (Hegesippus)
   * http://repos1.alpheios.net/exist2/rest/db/xq/treebank-getlist.xq?doc=stoa0261.stoa001 (Sidonius)
   * NOTE: for purposes of the demo, just experiment with the treebank editor but do not save your annotations.
-We will use pre-prepared annotations for the integration demo.
+We will use the pre-prepared annotations for the integration demo which are already in the xml folder:
-* Copy the pre-prepared treebank annotation for your text from the xml-demo to the xml directory:
    * tlg1396.tlg1000.teida-grc1.tb.xml (Hegesippus Text)
    * stoa0261.stoa001_3.teida-lat1.tb.xml (Sidonius Text)

 ## Merge Standoff Markup with TEI to create Digital Editions